 On This Page

 UTS has long been a preferred partner for industry, valuing collaborative work based on innovation, creativity and technology.
-UTS: Orthoptics supports this by being responsive to the profession through the initiatives and partnerships below, focussing on career-relevant degrees and preparing graduates and researches who can foster innovation and ensure a bright future for the rapidly evolving profession.
+UTS: Orthoptics supports this by being responsive to the profession through the initiatives and partnerships below, focussing on career-relevant degrees and preparing graduates and researchers who can foster innovation and ensure a bright future for the rapidly evolving profession.

 The Master of Orthoptics has been developed in collaboration with key partners from Orthoptics Australia.
 President of Orthoptics Australia Meri Vukicevic has welcomed ongoing engagement with UTS.
 UTS students will be encouraged to become student members of the association.
 This will allow them access to networking and other professional development opportunities.